omgnetwork/ewallet/README.md

 ## Making your first requests

-Here are some steps to get you started with the fun, they can all be performed by accessing the Swagger linked above:
+Here are some steps to get you started with the fun, they can all be performed by accessing the Swagger UI linked above:

 1. In the Admin API, configure the authentication at the top using the keys generated in the seeding step.
 2. Log yourself in and get the returned authentication token.
 In case you're getting an invalid auth scheme, double check that you're using `OMGAdmin` with the base64 encoded version of `API_KEY_ID:API_KEY` (with no `\n`, some programming languages add them).